 Union means the body known as the West Australian Railway Officers Union.

-(2) Subject to this Division, the Union shall be deemed to be, and shall have and enjoy all of the rights, privileges and duties of, an organisation registered under this Act.
+(2) Subject to this Division, the Union is taken to be, and has and enjoys all of the rights, privileges and duties of, an organisation registered under this Act.

-(3) Forthwith after the coming into operation of section 47 of the Acts Amendment and Repeal (Industrial Relations) Act (No. 2) 1984 the Union shall lodge with the Registrar a true copy of its constitution and rules as then in force, certified in writing under the hands of its President and Secretary, and thereafter those rules shall be deemed to be the registered rules of the Union and shall not be altered other than in accordance with this Act.
+(3) Immediately after the coming into operation of section 47 of the Acts Amendment and Repeal (Industrial Relations) Act (No. 2) 1984 the Union must lodge with the Registrar a true copy of its constitution and rules as then in force, certified in writing by its President and Secretary, and those rules are taken to be the registered rules of the Union and must not be altered other than in accordance with this Act.

 [Section 80M inserted: No. 94 of 1984 s.
 47; amended: No. 31 of 2003 s.
-147(2) and (5).]
+147(2) and (5); No. 30 of 2021 s.
+76(2)-(4) and (8), 77(1) and (3), 78(3) and (7).]

 80N.
 Railways Classification Board, members of etc.

-(1) There shall be established, within and as part of the Commission, a board to be known as the Railways Classification Board.
+(1) There is established, within and as part of the Commission, a board to be known as the Railways Classification Board.

-(2) Subject to this Act, the Board shall consist of 3 members, of whom —
+(2) Subject to this Act, the Board consists of 3 members, of whom —

-(a) one shall be appointed by the Chief Commissioner from amongst the other commissioners, after consultation with the transport Minister and the Union, and shall be chairman of the Board; and
+(a) one is appointed by the Chief Commissioner from amongst the other commissioners, after consultation with the transport Minister and the Union, and is chairperson of the Board; and

-(b) one shall be a person nominated for appointment by the Public Transport Authority and appointed by the Governor; and
+(b) one is a person nominated for appointment by the Public Transport Authority and appointed by the Governor; and

-(c) one shall be a person nominated for appointment by the Union and appointed by the Governor.
+(c) one is a person nominated for appointment by the Union and appointed by the Governor.

-(3) Whenever it is necessary for a person to be nominated for appointment to an office referred to in subsection (2)(b) or (c) the Minister shall, in writing, request the Public Transport Authority, or the Union, as the case requires, to submit to him, in writing, the name of a person willing to act as a member of the Board.
+(3) Whenever it is necessary for a person to be nominated for appointment to an office referred to in subsection (2)(b) or (c) the Minister must, in writing, request the Public Transport Authority, or the Union, as the case requires, to submit to the Minister, in writing, the name of a person willing to act as a member of the Board.

-(4) Where a request under subsection (3) is made to the Union the Electoral Commissioner appointed under the Electoral Act 1907, or some other officer appointed by him in writing, shall conduct an election in the prescribed manner amongst the members of the Union for the purposes of determining the name of the person to be nominated by that body for appointment to the office of member, but if, for any reason, a person is not elected for nomination within the period prescribed in that behalf the Union may determine that name in accordance with its rules.
+(4) Where a request under subsection (3) is made to the Union the Electoral Commissioner appointed under the Electoral Act 1907, or some other officer appointed by the Electoral Commissioner in writing, must conduct an election in the prescribed manner amongst the members of the Union for the purposes of determining the name of the person to be nominated by that body for appointment to the office of member, but if, for any reason, a person is not elected for nomination within the period prescribed in that behalf the Union may determine that name in accordance with its rules.

 (5) Where the Public Transport Authority or the Union has been requested under subsection (3) to submit the name of a person to the Minister —

-(a) if such a name is submitted to the Minister within the prescribed period of the Public Transport Authority or the Union, as the case requires, receiving the request, the person whose name appears on the submission shall be appointed to the office of member; and
+(a) if such a name is submitted to the Minister within the prescribed period of the Public Transport Authority or the Union, as the case requires, receiving the request, the person whose name appears on the submission must be appointed to the office of member; and

-(b) if default is made within that time in submitting a name to the Minister, the Minister may nominate for appointment to the office of member such person as he thinks fit.
+(b) if default is made within that time in submitting a name to the Minister, the Minister may nominate for appointment to the office of member such person as the Minister thinks fit.

 (6) A person who has been dismissed from the service of the Public Transport Authority for misconduct is not eligible for appointment as a member or the deputy of a member of the Board.

 [Section 80N inserted: No. 94 of 1984 s.
 47; amended: No. 31 of 2003 s.
-147(3) and (5).]
+147(3) and (5); No. 30 of 2021 s.
+76(2), (3) and (8) and 77(1) and (13).]

 80O.
 Terms of office etc.